SteveMLC/empire_tycoon/documentation/TECHNICAL_ARCHITECTURE.md

 ### Services

 #### GameService (`services/game_service.dart`)
+- Orchestrates game initialization, loading, and saving.
-- Coordinates between persistence layer and game state
+- Acts as the interface to the persistence layer (`SharedPreferences`), managing the serialization and deserialization of `GameState`.
-- Manages saving/loading game data
-- Handles offline progression calculations
+- Calculates offline progression based on time elapsed since the last save.
-- Coordinates sound effects and game events
+- Initializes and manages the core `SoundManager` and related sound assets.
+- Sets up and manages timers for background tasks like auto-saving.
-- Initializes game systems and dependencies
+- Handles game version checking and data migration/reset if necessary.

-#### SoundManager (`assets/sounds.dart`)
+#### SoundManager (`utils/sounds.dart`)
 - Loads and caches sound resources
 - Plays appropriate sound effects for game events
 - Manages audio settings and volume control